 While there is some eschatological diversity within the IFB church movement, literalism demands that pastors believe and teach that the events recorded in the book of Revelation will one day literally take place.
 Most IFB church members believe that the return of Jesus to earth is imminent.
-A wide, deep apocalyptic river runs through the IFB church movement, leading to an extreme love and devotion to God’s chosen people, Israel.
-President Trump’s plan to recognize Jerusalem as Israel’s capitol is sure to excite IFB preachers — yet another “sign” that the return of Jesus is nigh.
+A wide, deep apocalyptic river runs through the IFB church movement, leading to extreme love and devotion to God’s chosen people, Israel.
+Trump’s recognition of Jerusalem as Israel’s capital excited IFB preachers — yet another “sign” that the return of Jesus is nigh.
 That this move could ignite the entire region and lead to war, is of little concern to IFB preachers.
 They believe that things must continue to get worse; that Jesus won’t come back to earth until the world stage is set for his triumphal return.
 This means that a war of epic proportions must occur, ending in Armageddon.
 While IFB preachers might not admit it out loud, I am certain many of them would welcome nuclear war, believing that such a war will make the world ready to embrace first the anti-Christ and then later Jesus when he returns to earth on a literal white horse to defeat the anti-Christ and Satan.

 Separation from the world and separation from erring Christians is a fundamental doctrine within IFB churches.
-This too leads to never ending angst and stress.
-Concerned over encroaching “worldliness,” IFB pastors often have long lists of rules (church standards) congregants are expected to follow. (please read The Official Independent Baptist Rulebook) While the rules vary from church to church, they are meant to inoculate church members from becoming infected with “worldly” ideas.
+This too leads to never-ending angst and stress.
+Concerned over encroaching “worldliness,” IFB pastors often have long lists of rules (church standards) congregants are expected to follow.
+(Please read The Official Independent Fundamentalist Baptist Rulebook.)
+While the rules vary from church to church, they are meant to inoculate church members from becoming infected with “worldly” ideas.
 The Apostle Paul, writing to the Church at Corinth, said:

 Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?
 And what concord hath Christ with Belial? or what part hath he that believeth with an infidel?
 And what agreement hath the temple of God with idols? for ye are the temple of the living God; as God hath said, I will dwell in them, and walk in them; and I will be their God, and they shall be my people.
 Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you.
 (2 Corinthians 6:14-17)